blaz-cerpnjak/intelligent-opponent-shooter-game-unity/README.md

-# Third-Person Shooter Game with Intelligent Opponents
+# Intelligent Opponents in Unity using Finit State Machine
-Third-person shooter game with intelligent soldiers

 ## Table of Contents